-15. Loans Payable
+14. Loans Payable

-As part of the Norway Acquisition (Note 5) the Company assumed loans with a principal balance of \$2,559,599 (NOK 20,915,000).
-The loans from the Norway Acquisition are in default as at March 31, 2021.
-On May 10, 2021, the Company sold the Norway subsidiary which included the loans (Note 5).
-On March 31, 2021, as part of the sale of the net assets in Boden Technologies AB (Note 28), the Company incurred a loan payable.
+As part of the acquisition of Liv Eiendom AS and Kolos Norway AS ("the Norway Acquisition") the Company assumed loans with a principal balance of \$2,559,599 (NOK 20,915,000).
+The loans from the Norway Acquisition have been in default since March 2021.

+On May 10, 2021, the Company sold the Norway subsidiary which included the loans.
+On March 31, 2021, as part of the sale of the net assets in Boden Technologies AB, the Company incurred a loan payable.
+The facility bears interest at the Swedish government borrowing rate plus 1% per annum and has a maturity date of December 31, 2035.
+Principal payment plus interest is payable annually.
+The loan payable is contingently forgiven based on a favourable ruling from the Swedish Tax Authority on the ongoing value tax assessment.